 We celebrate Army Day on April 6.
 It is an annual celebration to honor the brave souls who risk their lives to protect our borders and our national interests everywhere on the globe.
 A military job is tough, life is on the line, and there will always be an air of uncertainty.
 Those who choose a military life might find themselves in hostile foreign lands defending their lives and their nation’s pride.
-Every citizen has to honor the role of the army and appreciate the efforts of every officer.
+Every citizen should honor the role of the army and appreciate the efforts of every soldier.
 Army Day celebrates the efforts of one of the most important professions in the country and their efforts for the nation.

 History of Army Day